 The UAE has accepted more palm tree-shaped islands than it has Syrian refugees

 Beyond the Gulf, other countries such as Turkey and Iran have seen authoritarianism blossom as nearby conflicts justify ever more iron-fisted approaches to what has already become a humanitarian disaster.
 Climate change also remains a pressing problem, especially in the parched Middle-East.
-More and more evidence suggest that it was drought, not just Assad’s policies, that catalyzed a war that began with social uprisings in Syria’s already overcrowded and impoverished cities.
+More and more evidence suggests that it was drought, not just Assad’s policies, that catalyzed a revolution in Syria’s already overcrowded and impoverished cities.
 Without a proper global response to climate change, today’s hundreds of thousands of migrants in search of jobs and social stability might well one day give way to hundreds of millions of migrants simply in search of water.

 The Solution?
 Do Your Part

 Today’s migration crisis is not over yet, nor is it likely to be the last.
-Drought, drug wars, gang violence, and militia groups in Africa and Latin America still have the potential to explode into migrant-making forces every bit as potent as the ones fueling today’s migration crisis.
-Syria’s civil war has killed over 250,000 people, but Mexico’s drug war has already killed over 100,000 people, which means it’s already operating on a scale resembling a civil war.
-As we know already, even though the developed world needs migrants and must do more to help them, even the most generous migration quotas in the West cannot help all of the people who could potentially become displaced.
+Globally speaking, drought, drug wars, gang violence, and militia groups in Africa and Latin America still have the potential to explode into migrant-making forces every bit as potent as the ones fueling today’s migration crisis.
+Syria’s civil war has killed over 250,000 people, but Mexico’s drug war has already killed over 100,000 people, which means it’s already operating on a scale (if not with an ideology) resembling a civil war.
+As we know already, although the developed world needs migrants and must do more to help them, even the most generous migration quotas in the West cannot help all of the people who could potentially become displaced or harmed.

 To prevent further human suffering, both at home and abroad, we have to take what looks like an impossible list of goals and condense them into bits that we can handle on a daily basis.
-This means looking at today’s crisis through the lens of interconnectivity, and not petty nationalism.
+This means looking at today’s crisis through the lens of interconnectivity rather than petty nationalism or generalized liberalism.
 It means being machiavellian at times when emotional appeals are tempting.
 It also requires that each and every person reexamine how they look at international aid.
 Aid is not charity.
-It is a means of ensuring that those in the developing world have the means to live good lives in their home countries.
+It is a means of ensuring that those in the developing world have the means to live stable lives in their home countries.
 This is something that both staunch right wing nativists and outspoken left wing citizens of the world can get behind.
 International stability comes from global efforts to help people all around the world build and adopt the kinds of institutions that lead to lower birth rates, higher living standards, and more politically stable governments.